 Your focus area, your career profile, and thesis subject determine your specialisation and your eventual area of expertise.

 This course gives an overview, selective and by no means exhaustive, of what archaeological theory is currently about.
 You will read and reflect upon a recent handbook that provides something of a ‘state of the art’ of the philosophy of science.
 Note, however, that the handbook chapters are conceived here as points of departure for the individual lectures and associated readings that may wander in very different directions across the contemporary theoretical scape.

-In this challenging course, we will explore the functioning of this formative phase in Roman imperialism and expansionism using primarily archaeological data from the Western Mediterranean.
-We will focus on the archaeology of the Italian and Iberian peninsulas, Corsica, Sicily and southern France.
+In this course, we will explore the functioning of this formative phase in Roman expansionism using primarily archaeological data from the Western Mediterranean, and confronting these with current models of Roman expansion.
+We will focus on the archaeology of the Italian peninsula, with outlooks into developments in the Iberian peninsula, Corsica, Sicily and southern France.

 Neolithisation in the Near East

 The Neolithic (ca. 10,000-5,300 BC) is one of the most crucial periods in the history of the Near East, associated with major social, economic and material innovations and important changes in the archaeological record.
 It is also a period that has emerged as a major research topic over the past two decades.

 In this course we will study the current archaeological views on this period of early village formation.
 Attention will be given to:

 - Epipalaeolithic forager communities;